 rubber and are subject to wear and stress as the engine torques when accelerating

-causing a noticeable vibration.
+a noticeable vibration.
 The best way to inspect an engine mount is from under the

 vehicle using a flashlight to check the integrity of the mount, the failure will

-be obvious as the rubber part will be blown out, torn or missing
+be obvious as the rubber part will be blown out, torn or missing which warrants

-to fix the problem.
-Some mounts are oil filled which will be leaking, another
+the problem.
+Some mounts are oil filled which will be leaking, another indication

-by the crankshaft, a balance shaft belt or chain is used to rotate the shafts to counteract
+crankshaft, a balance shaft belt or chain is used to rotate the shafts to counteract

 vibrations created by the natural characteristics of the engine's operation.
 The

-belt or chain can break or become out of synchronization with
+belt or chain can break or become out of synchronization with the crankshaft either

 Engines are designed to be internally or externally balanced, this is achieved

 of them has a problem or the incorrect parts have been installed the engine will

 have a noticeable vibration.
-Below is an image that shows a harmonic balancer
+Below is an image that shows a harmonic balancer that